Could NHL home-nation advantage end Canada’s Cup drought?

 Dryden, who went on to enjoy a successful career as an author, scholar and politician, believes Canada is a far more self-confident nation.

-“Canada in 2020 is different from the Canada in 2000 or 1980,” said Dryden, who also noted how Canadians feared they were losing a grip on hockey with the NHL expanding into non-traditional U.S. markets, which included the Winnipeg Jets relocating to Arizona in the 1990s.
+“Canada in 2020 is different from the Canada in 2000 or 1980,” said Dryden, who also noted how Canadians feared they were losing a grip on hockey with the NHL expanding into non-traditional U.S. markets and the Colorado Avalanche winning the Cup in 1996, their first season after relocating from Quebec City.

 “We are a much more self-assured place than we used to be,” Dryden said.
 “We’re good at a lot of things And we know that we have created something pretty special here.”